What is Gen-Z yellow?

 Clockwise from top left: Vetements' infamous DHL tee, Rihanna at the Met Gala, Amal Clooney, French It Girl Camille Charriere, fashion blogger Lisa Hahnbück, Beyonce, Natalie Portman in Hotel Chevalier.

 While change is good, this colour trend competition feels a touch vain.
-Let’s not forget that the rise and popularity of millennial pink coincided with important conversation about genders, diversity and openness - which is far from a coincidence.
+Let’s not forget that the rise and popularity of millennial pink coincided with an important conversation about genders, diversity and openness - which is far from a coincidence.
 Even though it became mainstream, millennial pink still holds cultural relevance today.

 That being said, Gen Z yellow is here and it has its reasons.
 It’s active and even further detached to a specific gender.
 It recalls movement and change, qualities often associated with a generation that’s growing with an astute awareness of the world.